Hungary National Football Team Logo PNG

 1989 – 2001

 The details of the emblem have been drawn more precisely.
-The golden lines have been made thicker, leaving no doubt about the strength and prominence of the team.
+The golden lines have been made thicker, leaving no doubt about the team’s strength and prominence.
 The federation’s name is written in red as a tribute to MLSZ’s role in the national team’s achievements.
 The ball at the top of the emblem represents a golden fleece, guiding the team towards new goals and victories.
-This refined design underscores the power and flourishing state of the team, highlighting their connection to their federation and their aspirations for continued success.
+This refined design underscores the team’s power and flourishing state, highlighting their connection to their federation and aspirations for continued success.

 2001 – 2007

-The name of the federation and its founding year, written in gold, emphasize the experience and convey the past and future glory of the team.
+The name of the federation, along with its founding year, written in gold, emphasizes the team’s experience and conveys its past and future glory.
 The country’s coat of arms at the center represents the love for the homeland that drives every football player.

 The detailed gold football in the foreground leaves no doubt about the sport the logo is dedicated to.